11 Tips for Executive Networking with Business School Alumni

 The EMBA is a truly transformational experience.
 Discover all its aspects though the stories of the people you meet.
 Delve into what it is that you should take the initiative for and how the business school can guide you; how to work for your post-graduation career while still at school, and how to keep in touch with your EMBA community after graduation.

 Finally, how does life change after EMBA graduation?
 Should you take a break before you plunge into the next big endeavour?
-How will you get back to your your work-life balance without the studying?
+And how will you restore your work-life balance once the studying is behind you?

 #7.
 Learn more about the culture in the business school